-

-The Failure of California’s Legislation to Impose Universal Service Mandate on Commercial Providers
+- The Impact of California’s Failure to Impose Universal Service Mandate on Commercial Providers

 “The missed opportunity: California’s legislation falls short in achieving universal service for all.”